hzi-braunschweig/pia-system/DISTRIBUTION_NOTES.md

 This file contains notes about changes that are important to the operations team.

+## 1.25

+- the configuration variable USER_PASSWORD_LENGTH should be decreased to the value "10" on all PIA instances as a consequence of business requirements

+## 1.24

+## 1.23

 ## 1.22

 - new microservice: modysservice, replacement for externaldataservice